 The Internship Coordinator will contact you by phone to verify the internship.

 Individual Employer Job Fair

 On-campus recruiting table(s) for employers wishing to fill multiple positions

 Opening a new store or branch?
 Need to fill multiple positions?
 Consider an individual employer job fair.
 Tables are available to employers meeting eligibility requirements on a first-come, first-serve basis.
 Cost is $50* per table/per day and includes two chairs.
-Recruiting on campus requires the completion of the PVCC On-Campus Recruiting Agreement, Facility Use Agreement, and Certificate of Insurance, which may take time to process.
+Recruiting on campus requires the completion of the PVCC On-Campus Recruiting Agreement, and Facility Use Agreement, which may take time to process.
 The Facility Use Agreement will be provided by Fiscal Office once the following have been completed.